PROJECT: Urban substation transformer | India

 In Mumbai, faced with the costliest land in India, AEML opted to integrate a new transformer into an existing substation.
 The 125MVA/220kV transformer was manufactured and commissioned in March 2021 by Siemens Mumbai, India.

 AEML and Siemens India worked closely with the MIDEL technical team to address the issues of putting a new transformer in a densely populated area with minimal land available.
-The transformer had to pass factory acceptance testing, but also as a long-term investment be able to extend the asset lifetime greater than an equivalent mineral oil transformer.
+The transformer was required to pass factory acceptance testing, but also (as a long-term investment) be able to extend the asset lifetime greater than an equivalent mineral oil transformer.

-MIDEL 7131 is much more moisture tolerant than mineral oil, it will also keep the transformer in better condition for longer, by reducing the impact that water ingress has on the solid insulation – particularly important for hot, humid climates such as Mumbai experiences.
+• because MIDEL 7131 is much more moisture tolerant than mineral oil, it will also keep the transformer in better condition for longer, by reducing the impact that water ingress has on the solid insulation – particularly important for a hot, humid climate such as Mumbai

 • there is less operational risk with MIDEL 7131 because of its high oxidation stability which has been reported as an issue in service in the challenging Indian sub-continent climate

 AEML has identified ester fluids as a cornerstone technology, helping them address critical challenges facing their transmission network such as ageing infrastructure, expensive land, population growth, sustainability and safety.

 “The installation of this synthetic organic ester-filled transformer underlines AEML’s commitment to a greener future for Mumbai.
 Using MIDEL 7131 enabled us to deliver enhanced fire safety and environmental protection.” – Mr Mahesh Ambardekar, Senior Vice-President, Adani Electricity Mumbai Limited